Ssmith362/Capstone/README.md

 I would like everything to be styled to look nice.

 -By week four I would like to have a search bar to look for hikes.
+I would like to have a fully functioning app.
-I would like to have maps on all the pages, as well as a link to the all trails destination.
+I would like to have an API to a weather app the shows the forecast for each are I blogged about.

 FEATURES